danesc87/cooper/README.md

 * Delete
 * Update -> Not implemented Yet
 * Logging -> Not Implemented Yet
+* Debug
 * Future features

 ## COMPILE AND TESTS
-Cooper can be compiled with *cmake* or using a simple bash script called *build_and_test*.
+Cooper can be compiled with *cmake* or using a simple bash script called *build_and_test.sh*.

 > Unit Tests are made using **Catch2**

 #### CMAKE
 In order to compile with *cmake* user should perform the following commando on terminal

 ```bash
 mkdir build